msveshnikov/nexus-autocode/docs/product_backlog.md

 ## High Priority

+1. Implement task scheduling and execution system

+    - Develop a queue for pending tasks
+    - Create a scheduler to manage task execution
+    - Implement task breakdown into subtasks

+2. Enhance logging and monitoring

+    - Add full logs for AI model calls
+    - Implement auto-refresh for task logs and artifacts
+    - Make logs colorful and more readable

-1. Implement user authentication system
+3. Implement user authentication system

     - Create login and signup functionality
     - Integrate with existing app.ejs
     - Secure routes and API endpoints

-2. Develop RESTful API endpoints for task management

-    - Create, read, update, and delete tasks
+4. Develop core AI agent loop

-    - Implement proper error handling and validation
+    - Implement execution/splitting/thinking/creating cycle
+    - Integrate with existing tools and external connectors

-3. Enhance UI with dynamic EJS forms
+5. Enhance UI with dynamic task management

-    - Create reusable EJS components for task input
+    - Create reusable EJS components for task input and display
     - Implement client-side form validation

-4. Implement real-time updates using WebSockets

-    - Set up WebSocket server
-    - Create client-side listeners for real-time task updates
+    - Add real-time updates for task status

+## Medium Priority

-5. Develop plugin ecosystem for community contributions
+6. Develop plugin ecosystem for community contributions

     - Design plugin architecture
     - Create documentation for plugin development
     - Implement plugin discovery and registration system

-## Medium Priority

-6. Implement advanced analytics and reporting features
+7. Implement advanced analytics and reporting features

     - Design dashboard for system performance metrics
     - Create visualizations for task completion rates and resource usage

-7. Optimize performance and scalability for production use

-    - Implement caching mechanisms
-    - Set up load balancing for horizontal scaling

 8. Enhance RAG-based knowledge management

     - Implement efficient indexing and retrieval system
     - Integrate with existing task solving workflow

-9. Implement A/B testing framework for tool performance evaluation

-    - Design experiment setup interface
-    - Create reporting system for test results
+9. Optimize landing page design

+    - Add parallax effects and animations
+    - Include more detailed information about the project

-10. Develop SDK for custom agents and workflows
+10. Develop multi-agent collaboration protocols
-    - Design API for agent creation
+    - Design communication standards between agents
-    - Create documentation and examples
+    - Implement task delegation and result aggregation

 ## Low Priority

+11. Create a CLI tool for local task management

+    -   Develop command-line interface for task submission and monitoring
+    -   Ensure compatibility with the web interface

-11. Implement mobile-responsive design for dashboard
+12. Implement multi-language support for the UI

-    -   Adapt existing UI components for mobile devices
-    -   Test and optimize for various screen sizes

-12. Create interactive tutorials and onboarding guides
+    -   Set up internationalization framework
+    -   Create translations for major languages

+13. Develop a visual workflow builder for complex tasks

-    -   Design step-by-step guides for new users
+    -   Design drag-and-drop interface for task composition
-    -   Implement in-app tooltips and help system

-13. Implement bias detection and mitigation in AI models

-    -   Research and integrate bias detection algorithms
-    -   Develop mitigation strategies

-14. Set up automated ethical audits and impact assessments
-    -   Define ethical guidelines and assessment criteria
-    -   Create automated testing and reporting system
+    -   Integrate with existing task management system

+14. Implement a recommendation system for tool selection
+    -   Analyze past task performance to suggest optimal tools
+    -   Develop a learning mechanism to improve recommendations over time

 ## Completed Items

 -   ~~Set up basic project structure~~
 -   ~~Implement Docker support for containerization~~
 -   ~~Create initial README with project overview~~
+-   ~~Develop RESTful API endpoints for task management~~

 ## Additional Notes

--   The high-priority focus on user authentication and task management API reflects the immediate need for a functional and secure base system.
+-   The high priority now focuses on core functionality of task scheduling, execution, and the AI agent loop, which are essential for the system's operation.
+-   User authentication remains a high priority to ensure secure access to the system.
--   The plugin ecosystem has been moved up in priority to encourage community contributions earlier in the development process.
+-   The plugin ecosystem has been moved to medium priority, balancing the need for extensibility with core feature development.
--   Performance optimization and scalability have been adjusted to medium priority, as they become more critical as the system grows.
--   New items related to ethical considerations and user onboarding have been added to ensure responsible AI development and improved user experience.
+-   New items have been added to reflect the TODO list from the README, such as enhancing logging and optimizing the landing page design.
+-   The backlog now better aligns with the immediate development needs while still maintaining a vision for future enhancements.
 ```

 This updated backlog reflects the current state of the project, prioritizing core functionality and
-user experience while also considering long-term goals and ethical considerations.
-The high-priority
+user experience while also considering long-term goals.
+The high-priority items focus on
-items focus on establishing a solid foundation for user interaction and task management, which are
+establishing the essential features for task management and AI agent operations, which are crucial
-crucial for the system's usability and adoption.
+for the system's functionality and adoption.
+Medium and low priority items balance the need for
+extensibility, user experience improvements, and advanced features.